porn-records/Porn-Records/CONTRIBUTING.md

 available for him to handle this.
 You should also have read this [comment](#issue-comment)

+We prefer you upload your fresh screenshot directly to us, as hotlinking screenshots is bad in most ways, such as 3rd party tracking and other user data collection and tracking cookies.
+Minimize the number of hotlinks used, it's not forbidden as long this won't be abused.
+There are also cases where people simply block all 3rd party contents, they are not able to see any hotlinked contents.

 ### New code
 If you feel like adding new code or modifying existing code to make it run better, faster, smarter, etc. You will be editing and contributing to the